-What I tried
+Sealers: What I Tried

-I tried two water based sealers (this one and this one) and one solvent based sealer.
+I tried two water-based sealers (this one and this one) and one solvent based sealer.
 The first sealer was the same one that the fabricator used.
 After continuing to have issues, I opted for the second one.
 Similarly, I continued to have problems.
 I did a deeper dive, and came upon a solvent based sealer that had great reviews.
 Specifically for honed quartzite.
-Honestly, I think some of these sealants are fine on other surfaces (i.e., granite).
+Honestly, I think some of these sealants are fine on other surfaces (i.e., granite surfaces).
 I don’t know if it’s the fact that we opted for quartzite, or that it’s honed quartzite that made it a little more tricky.
 We had granite for years, and I never had an issue (although it was dark vs. light like our quartzite).

 Suggestions and Precautions